Over 6.8 billion people living in 195 countries including over 1,500 different cultures and speaking over 5,000 languages.

 That’s where ISLC comes in…

-The Institute of Strategic Languages & Cultures (ISLC) is devoted to providing Christian workers with essential training for complex cultures.
+The Institute of Strategic Languages & Cultures (ISLC) is devoted to providing Christian workers with essential training for complex cutlures.

 You can quickly learn Russian or Chinese in one of our year-round or summer language programs.

-We now know that the best approaches take into account both the target language and the individual learner’s profile and that all resources should and can be brought to bear to enable the development of true proficiency.
-That is why ISLC provides every learner with his or her learning profile.
-That is why training at ISLC emphasizes both communicative abilities and grammatical accuracy.
-And that is why we provide learners with the kind of mentors and instructors who are both compassionate servants of our students and excellent teachers who understand the most effective learning principles and can apply the finest methods to the learning experience.
+We now know that the best approaches take into account both the target language and the individual’s learner profile so that all resources can be brought to bear to enable the development of true proficiency.
+ISLC endeavors to provide every learner with his or her learning profile.
+Our training emphasizes the ability to communicate fluently and accurately.
+Our instructors serve our students compassionately, and all our teachers excel in applying the most effective learning principles and methods to the learning experience.

-This striving for excellence is due to one important aspect of who we are: we at ISLC do not see our “institute” as a school.
-For us, it is a ministry based on a calling of God to help to equip you to serve Him in these cultures in a way that will remove the obstacles to native-like abilities in the language and promote effective acculturation and ultimately successful cross-cultural discipleship.
-The result of this calling has been that ISLC allumni in the former Soviet Union have been known as some of the finest American speakers of Russian working in that vast region.
-This is not so much a testament to what ISLC can do, as it is to what God can do through us when He guides us even when resources are tight.
-So, I want to thank you for giving ISLC a look as you consider where and how you will approach learning your new language.
-May God’s richest blessings of grace, peace, and strength guide you and keep you for your own personal journey into your new culture and His perfect will!
+The bottom line for us is that we do not see our “institute” as a school.
+It is God’s calling to help equip you to serve Him in a way that will remove the obstacles to native-like language abilities, proper acculturation, and effective ministry.
+The result is that ISLC alumni in the Russian world are known as some of the finest speakers of the language and most effective servants in that vast region.
+Our alumni have established many new ministries, from rescuing orphans and victims of sex trafficking, discipleship, new theological schools, campus ministries, and so much more.
+So thank you for giving ISLC a look as you consider where and how to approach learning your new language and adapting to your new culture.
+May God’s richest blessings of grace, peace, and strength guide you and keep you for your own journey into His perfect will!